 Effective App Localization Tips

-Here are some things to mark on your localization to-do list:
+Here are some tips to localize your app:

 - Research languages & locales to localize for: Use services like App Annie, Sensor Tower, and Mobile Action to track your competitors’ localization efforts.
 Identify locales where there is a good market opportunity—both in terms of audience and revenue potential.

-- Locally relevant translations: Solicit translation services, ideally from translators that are from the locale in question and with copywriting experience.
+- Use local translation services: Solicit translation services, ideally from translators that are from the locale in question and with copywriting experience.
 Make sure the underlying message you are trying to convey is adapted to local usage and jargon to avoid linguistic friction.
 Literal translations can be problematic as idioms and jargon often get lost in translation.

-- Test: Not all localized content works, which is why it’s important to test all localized metadata.
+- Test your localized content: Not all localized content works, which is why it’s important to test all localized metadata.
 For example, based on tests we ran, we saw many examples where a localized app title lost while other localized asset won.
 This proves that while understanding messaging is important, in certain countries, English can give validity to a brand.

-Step 1: In which countries should you localize?
+Step 1: Determine in which countries you should localize your app

 There’s no single answer here.
 It depends on the nature of your app and your category.
 Obviously, there’s no need to translate your app into Portuguese if you are not shipping your products to Portuguese speaking countries, and so on.